vladsdamnmemory/lilac/README.md

 # lilac

-Powerful javascript library for dealing with Arrays and Strings.
+Powerful open source javascript library for dealing with Arrays and Strings.

 Call `lilac()` which is doing all the things you don't want to spend your time on.